 But before we move on from APIs altogether, there’s one more important distinction you should know about: there are two kinds of APIs that exist in the world today, and one is definitely better than the other…

 REST stands for REpresentational State Transfer.
-REST is simply a different style of application interface when compared with its predecessor, SOAP.
-REST enables data integrators like VL OMNI to receive data from different sources and alter it.
+It is simply a different style of application interface when compared with its predecessor, SOAP.
+It enables data integrators like VL OMNI to receive data from different sources and alter it.
 With REST, it’s easier to manipulate data to conduct several different operations without much effort.
-Overall, REST is way easier to use and far more efficient, allowing you to rest while you are using REST (pun intended).
+Overall, REST is way easier to use and far more efficient, allowing you to rest while you are using this application interface (pun intended).
 Learn more about REST here.

 SOAP, meanwhile, stands for Simple Object Access Protocol.
 No, this is not the soap used to clean with, but rather a messaging protocol that outlines the specifications for exchanging information within computer networks.
 The purpose of SOAP is to deliver extensibility, neutrality and independence.
 SOAP is the predecessor to the more agile and flexible REST API structure.
 Learn more about SOAP here.

 Not the End

 Although this list is only 11 out of probably hundreds of acronyms for commerce, this list is a great place to start to better understand commerce and the intersection of commerce technology and data integration.

 And as we started this blog out saying, this list is not—and purposely will never be—complete!
 Commerce and the language we use to describe it is undergoing constant renovation, disruption, and expansion.
 New terms come out every week, if not almost daily.

 I hope that you find this list helpful as I did, and if there are other terms that could be added, give us a shout on LinkedIn!
 So bookmark this page, subscribe to our newsletter, and follow me as I update this blog and continue to write more on my journey to becoming a data integration expert!